tigerros/reco/README.md

 ## Safety
 `reco` uses unsafe code on two occasions:
 - `code.rs`: converting a string to a `Code` uses `deranged::RangedU8::new_unchecked` with primitive arithmetic.
 - `concat_slices.rs`: concatenating slices at compile time.
-This is only used to build `book::ALL`.
+This is only used at compile time to build `book::ALL`.
 Relatively simple and well-documented.

 ## Cloning
 If you clone this repository, **exclude the `src/book` directory from your IDE.**